bc-marine-canvas/bc-marine-canvas/content/covers/window-covers.md

 <!--more-->

-Fixed windows have the obvious drawback of not being openable.
-You'll come across fixed windows in the form of portholes, as well as on boats with windshields that attach to a hardtop.
-On a hot and sunny day, these types of windows draw in heat and sunlight.
-Window and windshield covers are an effective way to control how much light enters your boat's interior.
+Portholes and windshields that attach to a hardtop are examples of fixed windows that are commonly found on boats.
+On a hot and sunny day, fixed windows, or windows that cannot be opened, draw in heat and sunlight.
+Since these windows don't open, the adjacent space can become uncomfortably hot.
+Instead of a cool breeze, a window or windshield cover or shade can keep you cool by limiting how much sunlight enters your boat's interior.

 For windows that do open, screens and mesh covers provide shade and privacy, as well as ventilation and airflow.